Injured while working at an Amazon fulfillment center? Here’s what you need to know about obtaining your full benefits.

 Work injuries are generally considered to be either acute or cumulative.

-Some work injuries may instead be diagnosed as cumulative, which means symptoms like pain or swelling gradually get worse over time, eventually requiring treatment.
-In cases of cumulative injury, an employee would likely be unable to recall a specific incident that caused their symptoms but might report pain that began in a certain month.
+Some work injuries may instead be diagnosed as cumulative, which means symptoms like pain or swelling gradually worsen over time, eventually requiring treatment.

 Both acute and cumulative work injuries often require treatment such as emergency room care, evaluations, consultations, follow-up visits, physical therapy, medication, labs, x-rays or other diagnostics, and sometimes even surgery.

-Under workers’ compensation laws in North Carolina and South Carolina, Amazon is required to pay for medical treatment and lost wages to most employees who suffer a work injury.
+Under workers’ compensation laws in North Carolina and South Carolina, Amazon must pay for medical treatment and lost wages to most employees who suffer a work injury.

 Further, injured Amazon workers are typically entitled to workers’ compensation benefits in the form of financial compensation.
-If a worker is forced to take off work while they recover, then the worker is entitled to indemnity payment until an authorized physician releases them to return to work.
+Suppose a worker is forced to take off work while they recover.
+In that case, they are entitled to indemnity payment until an authorized physician releases them to return to work.

 Unfortunately, some work injuries even result in Amazon warehouse deaths.